-These attractive wooden dish brushes have removable, compostable brush heads.
-These are perfect for cleaning jars, glasses, plates, pots and pans, they've got a perfect, medium scrubbing power - not so rough that they'll scratch anything, but strong enough to really get at most kitchen messes!
+These wooden dish brushes have removable, compostable brush heads.
+These are perfect for cleaning jars, glasses, plates, pots and pans, they've got a perfect medium scrubbing power - not so rough that they'll scratch anything, but strong enough to really get at most kitchen messes!

 You can reduce waste by reusing the brush handle again and again with the replacement heads.

 If you're looking for extra scrubbing power, like for pots and pans, check out our handheld pot scrubber.

 * Please note this product will soon be archived from the shop.
 You can continue to use our brush handles with any Redecker brush head.
 We'll be replacing this product with another version shortly.
 You can sign up for the waitlist to be notified.
 You can read more about why we’re making these changes and stock up on other old favorites here.

 For best results, let dry when not in use by hanging from the metal hook at end of handle or storing in a jar with bristles upright.
 Avoid any long soaks.

 The bristles will soften over time but retain their scrubbing power, and you can replace the head when it starts to wear out.
 Boil to sterilize when needed.

 The brush head will naturally loosen from the wires over time with use, so it starts off very tight - it's normal for brand new brush heads to not come off easily.
 When you are ready to remove the brush head to compost it, we recommend pushing the metal loop down towards the handle to loosen the grip of the wires.

 Size / Materials